Frequently Asked Questions

 - Who can submit content to the DigitalCommons@Butler?

 Individuals affiliated with any Butler University, college, department, program, or other campus unit can contribute content.
-If you have something you would like to submit please contact Marcy Wilhelm-South, at (9549).
-She will be happy to assist you.
+If you have something you would like to submit, please contact BU Digital Scholarship at .

 - What materials can be contributed?